santoshlite/quantclean/README.md

 A program that **reformats** every financial dataset to **US Equity TradeBar** (Quantconnect format)

-We have have this problem of reformating or data to a standard, manual data cleaning is boring and take time.
+We have have this problem of reformating or data to a standard.
+Manual data cleaning is clearly boring and take time.
 Quantclean is here to help you and to make you life easier as a quant.

 Works great with datas from Quandl, Algoseek, Alpha Vantage, yfinance, and many other more...